kleinadam47/Adam-CIS-BDA/README.md

 # Adam-CIS-BDA
-This is a repository which showcases my school work and academic projects
+This is a repository which showcases my school work and academic projects.